MicrosoftDocs/semantic-kernel-docs/semantic-kernel/howto/coreskills.md

 `/semantic-kernel/dotnet/src/CoreSkills`

-The core skills currently supported incldue:
+The core skills currently supported include:

 * TimeSkill: To acquire the time of day and any other temporal information
 * TextSkill: To deterministically manipulating text strings
 * FileIOSkill: To read and write to the filesystem
-* HttpSkill: To call apis
+* HttpSkill: To call APIs
 * PlannerSkill: To create and execute plans

 # Example of how a core skill is used in SK